 Buzzards Bay is usually visibly green, so Secchi disk values were low (range for all stations = 0.8 - 12.0 m, mean = 3.9 m).
 However, at Station 7 over the New Bedford sewage outfall, water color was usually brown due to fine particles of sludge.
 Secchi disk values at this station were 0.8 - 6.0 m, with a mean of only 2.3 m, < 60% that of the rest of the bay.
 After the New Bedford sewage treatment facility converted from primary-treated effluent to secondary-treatment in September, 1996 (between Cruises 116 and 117), there was a marked increase in Secchi disk values (Fig. 3).
-Plots of Secchi disk values by station are presented in Appendix 2 and tabular data are presented in Appendix 12.
+Plots of Secchi disk values by station are presented in Appendix 2.